fisayo-dev/shopping_app_api/README.md

     Authorization: Bearer your_jwt_token

 ## 💳 Payments
-The API supports payment processing via Stripe or Flutterwave.
+The API supports payment processing via Paystack or Flutterwave.
 Ensure you configure your API keys correctly in the .env file.

 ## 📝 Contributions
 Contributions are welcome!
 Feel free to fork this repo, submit issues, or create pull requests.